For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 Who can I talk to for assistance?

-In the first instance contact Call Customer Centre on 1800 878 969 during business hours, Monday to Friday or you can contact your local RDV office.
+In the first instance contact Call Customer Centre on 1800 878 969 during business hours, Monday to Friday.